It often seems as though alcohol is associated with every emotional state in today’s culture.

 If any of these signs of alcohol use disorder seem familiar, it may be time to seek help.
 It can be intimidating to confront yourself when you think you may have a problem with alcohol.

-However, finding support through a structured alcohol rehab program can get you in touch with all of the resources you need to quit alcohol.
+However, finding support through an alcohol rehab program can get you in touch with all of the resources you need to quit alcohol.
 After quitting, local Alcoholics Anonymous (AA) meetings can help you find community support to sustain your sobriety.

 Get Support Addiction & Alcohol Rehab